 - Review your business address and phone number.
-This information also displays on the ABNS website diplomates’ directory.
+This information also displays on the ABNS website under “Find a Neurosurgeon”.

 - Answer the eight yes or no questions regarding your standing with licensing and professional organizations.

 - Complete current hospital staff appointment information including a consent and release form.
-Provide the name of your primary CC hospital or institution and your start date.
-Provide the name and email address of your chief of staff or your facilities medical staff office.
+Provide the name of your primary hospital or institution and start date.
+Provide the name and email address of the chief of staff or equivalent.

-- The summary page will allow you to review and submit your application.
-If you experience any difficulties, you may contact ABNS at firstname.lastname@example.org.
+- The summary page allows for review and submission of the application.
+If you experience any difficulties, please contact ABNS at firstname.lastname@example.org.

 Part II – Lifelong Learning and Self-Assessment

 CME (continuing medical education) – diplomates must earn at least 20 AMA PRA Category 1 Credits™ in neurosurgery each year.